What are Parish Registers?

-Since the Council of Trent (1545-1563), parish priests have been required to keep record of certain ordinances or sacraments in what we call registros paroquiais or parish registers.
+Since the Council of Trent (1545-1563), parish priests have been required to keep records of certain ordinances or sacraments in what we call registros paroquiais or parish registers.
 These include records of baptisms or christenings, marriages, deaths or burials, and confirmations.

 Although the specific requirements for keeping parish registers have changed from time to time, the formats of christening and marriage entries have stayed basically the same.
 This tutorial will introduce you to those basic formats; that is, it will focus on the specific information contained in each entry and locate where that information can usually be found.

 Click on the links below to start learning more about these magnificent sources of genealogical information.